A Relaxation Meditation That Will Reduce Stress

 Progressive Muscle Relaxation is a process of slowly tensing, and then, quickly releasing (relaxing) each muscle group in your body.
 As you do this, you feel opposing physical sensations.
 In reaction, as you notice the changes, you also feel your stress decrease.

-The video below provides a quick (OK, enlightenment, start now!) body relaxation activity that will relieve the stress of daily living.
+This video provides a quick (OK, enlightenment, start now!) body relaxation activity that will relieve the stress of daily living.

 My name is Jacqueline Gikow.
 I’m a board-certified health & wellness coach and personal trainer.
 I publish articles about wellness (enriching your life), or health (getting active and fit).